UniversalDependencies/docs/introduction.md

 constructions across languages, while allowing language-specific extensions when necessary.

-This is illustrated in the following parallel examples from English, Bulgarian, Czech and Swedish, where the main grammatical relations involving a passive verb, a nominal subject and an obliqe agent are the same, but where the concrete grammatical realization varies.
+This is illustrated in the following parallel examples from English, Bulgarian, Czech and Swedish, where the main grammatical relations involving a passive verb, a nominal subject and an oblique agent are the same, but where the concrete grammatical realization varies.

 ~~~ conllu